buy a franchise

 If you're a veteran considering this exciting path, contact ReWired Franchise Advisors today.
 Let us guide you to the best franchises to own and help you embark on your journey to successful business ownership!

-ReWired Franchise Advisors was founded in the Tampa Bay area by a husband and wife team – Calvin and Rhonda McNeely, Registered Franchise Consultants with Business Alliance Incorporated (BAI).
-Together, they have a combined 80+ years of business and franchising knowledge.
+ReWired Franchise Advisors was founded in the Tampa Bay area by the husband and wife team, Calvin and Rhonda McNeely, who are Registered Franchise Brokers with Business Alliance Incorporated (BAI).
+Together, they bring over 80 years of combined business and franchising experience.

-In addition to Hi-Lite Airfield Services and RBM, Rhonda and Calvin have been owners of Aerogreen Solutions, Rejuvaseal, Cold Stone Creamery, and Cici’s Pizza.
+In addition to Hi-Lite and RBM, Calvin and Rhonda have also owned Aerogreen Solutions and Rejuvaseal and have been franchise owners with Cold Stone Creamery and Cici’s Pizza.

 Happily married for over 40 years, they have three children and nine grandchildren.
-They have a strong faith in Jesus and are passionate about serving others and making a difference in people's lives.
-They understand the challenges and successes of building businesses and have learned valuable lessons from both victories and failures.
+Their strong faith fuels their passion for serving others and making a difference in people’s lives.
+They understand the highs and lows of building businesses and carry valuable wisdom from both their successes and setbacks.

-"We feel blessed to have the opportunity to serve you in your journey to find the right franchise.
-There are two things we always say—we love helping people become entrepreneurs, and we love supporting people in their marriages."
+“We feel blessed to have the opportunity to serve you on your journey to franchise ownership.
+There are two things we always say—we love helping people become entrepreneurs, and we love supporting people in their marriages.”

 ReWired Franchise Advisors

-ReWired Franchise Advisors was founded in the Tampa Bay area by a husband and wife team – Calvin and Rhonda McNeely, Registered Franchise Consultants with Business Alliance Incorporated (BAI).
-Together, they have a combined 80+ years of business and franchising knowledge.
-Calvin and Rhonda have launched, owned, or been part of over 30 businesses, start-ups, and acquisitions ranging from government contracting to light manufacturing and franchising, most notably, Hi-Lite Airfield Services.
-Hi-Lite was co-founded by Calvin and his dad in 1989 and became a global airfield maintenance and runway contracting company with offices throughout North America, including Hi-Lite Puerto Rico and Hi-Lite Canada.
-Hi-Lite is still in business today.
-Calvin was also the co-founder and CEO of Runningboards Marketing (RBM), the first of its kind digital mobile billboard franchise.
-RBM awarded franchises with 28 digital trucks operating in 12 states.
-After three years in business, the decision was made to discontinue manufacturing digital trucks and awarding franchises.
-In addition to Hi-Lite Airfield Services and RBM, Rhonda and Calvin have been owners of Aerogreen Solutions, Rejuvaseal, Cold Stone Creamery, and Cici’s Pizza.
+ReWired Franchise Advisors was founded in the Tampa Bay area by the husband and wife team, Calvin and Rhonda McNeely, who are Registered Franchise Brokers with Business Alliance Incorporated (BAI).
+Together, they bring over 80 years of combined business and franchising experience.
+Throughout their careers, Calvin and Rhonda have launched, owned, or participated in more than 30 businesses, start-ups, and acquisitions across industries such as government contracting, light manufacturing, and franchising.
+Most notably, in 1989, Calvin co-founded Hi-Lite Airfield Services with his father.
+This company grew into a global airfield maintenance contracting leader with offices across North America, including Puerto Rico and Canada, and continues to thrive today.
+Calvin also co-founded and served as CEO of Runningboards Marketing (RBM), the first digital mobile billboard franchise of its kind.
+RBM launched operations in 12 states with 28 digital trucks before the team made the strategic decision to cease truck manufacturing and franchise expansion after three years.
+In addition to Hi-Lite and RBM, Calvin and Rhonda have also owned Aerogreen Solutions and Rejuvaseal and have been franchise owners with Cold Stone Creamery and Cici’s Pizza.
+As part of Business Alliance Inc., one of the nation’s premier franchise brokerage firms, Calvin and Rhonda are proud members of BAI’s President’s Circle, the highest honor awarded to top-performing brokers.
 Happily married for over 40 years, they have three children and nine grandchildren.
-They have a strong faith in Jesus and are passionate about serving others and making a difference in people's lives.
-They understand the challenges and successes of building businesses and have learned valuable lessons from both victories and failures.
-"We feel blessed to have the opportunity to serve you in your journey to find the right franchise.
-There are two things we always say—we love helping people become entrepreneurs, and we love supporting people in their marriages."
+Their strong faith fuels their passion for serving others and making a difference in people’s lives.
+They understand the highs and lows of building businesses and carry valuable wisdom from both their successes and setbacks.
+“We feel blessed to have the opportunity to serve you on your journey to franchise ownership.
+There are two things we always say—we love helping people become entrepreneurs, and we love supporting people in their marriages.”

 LinkedIn logo icon